 If you have Velocity Points or KrisFlyer miles…

-Japan Airlines’ main competitor ANA is part of Star Alliance, which KrisFlyer miles (but not Velocity Points) can be used on.
-They fly daily from Sydney and Perth (starting 1 September 2019).
+Japan Airlines’ main competitor ANA is part of Star Alliance, which KrisFlyer miles (but not yet Velocity Points) can be used on.
+They fly from Sydney and Perth.

 ANA has an acceptable Business Class product on these Boeing 787 Dreamliners, however, it is not mindblowing by any standards.
-Also, award availability is very difficult to come by to/from Sydney; for Perth, I’m not sure yet as the service hasn’t started.
-Hopefully, we’ll see more award seats available on that flight.
+Also, award availability is very difficult to come by to/from Sydney; Perth is more generous.